 Beauty therapist insurance Beauty therapist insurance

-It's such a relief to have cover for a slip on the floor, a hacker plundering your email list or even that once-in-a-lifetime mistake.
+It's such a relief to have cover for a slip on the floor, a hacker plundering your email list or even that once-in-a-lifetime mistake during an invasive aesthetic treatment.
 Some might even call it a thing of beauty.

 Be quote confident.
 We'll beat the price of any like-for-like quote.
 T&Cs apply.